What is Shiba Inu (SHIB)?

 SHIB at the time of writing is currently sitting behind Dogecoin by market capitalisation, leading to its nickname as the “Dogecoin Killer.”

 What is an ERC-20 token, and why pick Ethereum over their own network?

 First, an ERC-20 token is a blueprint for tokens created on the Ethereum network.
 Following this blueprint, it ensures that all tokens on the Ethereum network will be interoperable with their network’s smart contracts and existing apps.

 The benefit here is they do not need to be minted, as there is no mining on the Ethereum network.
 This means all one quadrillion tokens were available immediately to purchase, trade, or hold.

 Second, according to Ryoshi, the reason for picking Ethereum was because Ethereum was secure, already well-established, and allowed for the project to stay fully decentralised, unlike other layer-1 blockchains on the market, which run a centralised form of decentralisation.

 Those who hold Shiba Inu tokens are known as members of the SHIBArmy, and presently, over 500’000 members belong to this community.

 The Shiba Inu network consists of three different crypto tokens.
 The most famous is the SHIB token, which is what most people think of when discussing Shiba Inu but also consists of the BONE and LEASH tokens.
 Together they form the foundations of the Shiba Inu network.

 Founder Ryoshi believes that:

-“through the power of collective decentralization we can build something stronger than a centralized team ever could create.”
+“through the power of collective decentralisation we can build something stronger than a centralised team ever could create.”